huijunwu/libgdx-ai-wiki/A*.md

 The simplistic pseudocode above does not include explicit reference to many performance-enhancing possibilities.
 For example, closed should be tracked as a hash table, and the
 The performance of A* depends heavily on
+- How and how often sorting is performed
 - The underlying data structures used
 - How duplicate detection is performed
 - The heuristic function(s)